-Whether you are dining out or grilling at home, here are some healthy reminders:
+Whether you are dining out or grilling at home, here are 8 healthy reminders:

 1. Use portion control.